Organizational Structure – Current Projects – Resources – Meetings & Events – Contact

 In fall, 2020 with funding from ODF, the OCCFC was established with the purpose of providing a platform for forest-wide collaborative engagement.
 This group has been meeting monthly for over a year and has worked to create governing documents and establish a collaborative relationship with the Siuslaw National Forest.
 The OCCFC is now beginning to engage on their first collaborative NEPA process.

 The Collaborative is continuing to expand membership and identify subcommittee opportunities whenever possible.
-We are currently in the process of hiring a new Collaborative Coordinator.
-Please reach out to kirk(at)cascadepacific(dot)org if you are interested in learning more about the OCCFC.
+Please reach out to the OCCFC Coordinator Alyssa Bonini if you are interested in learning more about the OCCFC.